Recommendations for Better Air Quality post COVID-19

 However, one year since FAME II was launched, adoption of the scheme has been slow.
 The primary reason for this has been cited to be the strict conditions attached to availing the subsidies.
 As of the end of 2019, the EV market penetration was just 1% of the total car sales.

 There is a need to re-look at these statistics and the underlying causes of slow adoption.
 Implementation at the state level is key to achieving scale.
-Electric vehicles will ease the air pollution load in Indian cities, and steps need to be taken to encourage its use.
+Electric vehicles will ease the outdoor air pollution load in Indian cities, and steps need to be taken to encourage its use.

 In addition to this, it is important to stay the course on the BD VI rollout.
 The environmental benefits are huge - a BS-VI Engine using BS-VI fuel is expected to reduce particulate matter by 82%.